matthewPendergast/schedule-1-business-tracker-cli/README.md

 ## Notes
 - This is a work-in-progress as I continue my *Schedule 1* playthrough.
-- Feel free to fork, modify, or adapt this for your own playthrough or tabletop use.
+- Feel free to fork, modify, or adapt this for your own playthrough.

 ## License